Jutho/KrylovKit.jl/docs/src/man/eig.md

 be formulated as an eigenvalue problem.
 Details about this approach will be published in a forthcoming manuscript.

-In either case, the adjoint problem requiers the adjoint[^1] of the linear map.
+In either case, the adjoint problem requires the adjoint[^1] of the linear map.
 If the linear map is an `AbstractMatrix` instance, its `adjoint` will be used in the `rrule`.
 If the linear map is implemented as a function `f`, then the AD engine itself is used to compute the corresponding adjoint via `ChainRulesCore.rrule_via_ad(config, f, x)`.
 The specific base point `x` at which this adjoint is computed should not affect the result if `f` properly represents a linear map.
+Furthermore, the linear map is the only argument that affects the `eigsolve` output (from a theoretical perspective, the starting vector and algorithm parameters should have no effect), so that this is where the adjoint variables need to be propagated to and have a nonzero effect.

 The adjoint problem (also referred to as cotangent problem) can thus be solved as a linear problem or as an eigenvalue problem.
 Note that this eigenvalue problem is never symmetric or Hermitian,